Kernel Metrics and Learning for Borel MDPs: Identifiability and Adaptive Control: Introduction

-\item {\bf Adaptive Bayesian Learning and Control} By exploiting the result of Proposition \ref{prop 4.5} which relates uniform weak convergence with continuous weak convergence and utilizing robustness under this convergence \cite{kara2022robustness}, in Theorem \ref{adavptive control theorem}, we utilize Theorem \ref{martingale convergent} to construct a near optimal policy which alternates between periods of exploring the environment to learn the true kernel and periods of exploitation which aim to benefit from the knowledge accrued during the exploration phases.
-In Theorem \ref{sim expl and expl thm}, we establish the optimality of a family of policies that lead to simultaneous learning from and exploitation of the environment.
-Key to our argument is robustness to simultaneous experimentation and near optimal control utilizing continuous dependence of the expected cost under the Young topology and Theorem \ref{exhaustive policies are dense} which shows that slight randomization leads to a small perturbation of policies under this topology.
+\item {\bf Bayesian Learning, Identifiability, and Adaptive Control.} For a controlled Markov model with standard Borel spaces, in Theorem \ref{martingale convergent}, we show that if an exploration policy, which leads to an ergodic process with an invariant probability measure which positively charges every non-empty open set, is adopted, then the true kernel can be learned up to any arbitrary error tolerance under uniform weak convergence through Bayesian updates.
+Moreover, we establish convergence of the max-likelihood estimator.
+By Theorem \ref{kernel topologies}, which relates uniform weak convergence with continuous weak convergence, and utilizing robustness under this convergence, in Theorem \ref{adavptive control theorem} and \ref{martingale convergent} we construct a near optimal policy which alternates between periods of exploring the environment to learn the true kernel and periods of exploitation which utilize the knowledge accrued.
+Key to our argument is a measurability argument in terms of the tail $\sigma$-field of the information, and robustness to simultaneous experimentation and near optimal control utilizing continuous dependence of the expected cost under the Young topology, and Theorem \ref{exhaustive policies are dense} which shows that slight randomization leads to a small perturbation of policies under this topology.

-\item {\bf Adaptive Empirical Learning and Control.} In Section \ref{Adaptive Computational Learning} we present an algorithm that first quantizes the state and action spaces using the procedure suggested in \cite{SaLiYuSpringer} and then estimates the kernel of the resulting MDP through empirical occupation measures.
-In Theorem \ref{computational learning theorem}, we establish the asymptotic convergence of the empirical adaptive learning algorithm to an optimal solution. \end{enumerate}
+\item {\bf Empirical Learning, Identifiability, and Adaptive Control.} To complete our analysis, building on prior work, we present an algorithm (Algorithm \ref{alg:alg1}) that first quantizes the state and action spaces using the procedure suggested in \cite{SaLiYuSpringer} and then estimates the kernel of the resulting MDP through empirical occupation measures.
+In Theorem \ref{computational learning theorem I}, we establish the asymptotic convergence of the empirical adaptive learning algorithm to an optimal solution. \end{itemize}